 When benzoyl peroxide is applied topically, only 5% is absorbed through the skin, and then it is completely metabolized to benzoic acid within the skin and excreted unchanged in the urine.
-No studies on the use of this preparation in pregnant patients have been published; however, systemic effects on a pregnant woman and her child would not be expected and therefore the use of this product during pregnancy would not be of concern.
+No studies on the use of this preparation in pregnant patients have been published; however, systemic effects on a pregnant woman and her child would not be expected.
+Therefore, the use of this product during pregnancy would not be of concern.

-Topical salicylic acid is an ingredient in a number of cosmetic and acne products and systemic absorption varies.
-A number of large studies have been published in which researchers examined the outcomes of women who had taken low-dose acetylsalicylic acid during pregnancy and there was no increase in the baseline risk of adverse events, such as major malformations, preterm birth, or low birth weight.
+Topical salicylic acid is an ingredient in several cosmetic and acne products, and systemic absorption varies.
+A number of large studies have been published in which researchers examined the outcomes of women who had taken low-dose acetylsalicylic acid during pregnancy, and there was no increase in the baseline risk of adverse events, such as major malformations, preterm birth, or low birth weight.
 No studies have been conducted in pregnancy on topical use; however, as such a relatively small proportion is absorbed through the skin, it is unlikely to pose any risk to a developing baby.

 Glycolic acid is an alpha hydroxy acid found in many cosmetics used to treat acne.
-There have been several animal studies demonstrating adverse reproductive effects when glycolic acid was administered in high doses, much larger than those used in topical cosmetic products in humans.
+Several animal studies demonstrated adverse reproductive effects when glycolic acid was administered in high doses, much larger than those used in topical cosmetic products in humans.
 Studies examining the use of glycolic acid in human pregnancy have not been conducted; however, using topical glycolic acid during pregnancy should not be of concern, as only a minimal amount is expected to be absorbed systemically.

 Skin-lightening agents: need to avoid in pregnancy

-Sunscreens are used commonly to protect the skin from the sun’s harmful rays and have been found to cause little toxicity in animals.11 The products have very limited dermal or systemic absorption.
+Sunscreens are used commonly to protect the skin from the sun’s harmful rays and have been found to cause little toxicity in animals.11 The products have minimal dermal or systemic absorption.
 Sunscreens have been used in pregnancy to treat or prevent melasma, and adverse events have not been reported.